Kristin Shrader-Frechette: Professional membership

-Shrader-Frechette has been a member of many boards and committees at the International level.
+Shrader-Frechette has been a member of many boards and committees at the international level.
 She has been invited to address the National Academies of Science in three different countries.
 She has served as an advisor to numerous governments and international organizations, including the United Nations and the World Health Organization.
 Associate Editor of BioScience until 2002, Shrader-Frechette is Editor-in-Chief of the Oxford University Press monograph series on Environmental Ethics and Science Policy and spent two terms on the US EPA Science Advisory Board.
 She also serves on the editorial boards of 22 professional journals.

 Awards

 In 2004 Shrader-Frechette received the World Technology Award.
 In 2007, Catholic Digest named her one of 12 "Heroes for the US and the World" because of her pro-bono environmental justice work with minority and poor communities.
 In 2011, Tufts University gave her the Jean Mayer Global Citizenship Award.
+In 2023, she received the International Cosmos Prize, Japan for research and pro bono work on methods of quantitative risk assessment and stopping environmental injustice.